Why does an artist draw?

-So for this drawing I was inspired by my friend and former co-worker Mario Leal.
+So for this drawing, I was inspired by my friend and former co-worker Mario Leal.
 Mario posted a link on Facebook to a video of a person drawing a portrait of an anime character.
-I was intreged by the time lapse technique of the video.
+I was intrigued by the time lapse technique of the video.
 I got entranced by the way the artist drew the eyes on the portrait.
 I like drawing eyes and I draw portraits, but not like this artist.
 So this drawing game needed a challenge.
 My wife Sylvia had the September 2010 edition of O Magazine lying around.
 I picked it up and started flipping through the pages and I found an ad with a face that I wanted to draw.
 As you can see from the images in this posting the original inspiration for my drawing is quite plain compared to my rendering of the model.
-This is a prime example of how I as an artist getting side tracked by the images that I see when the pencil meeds the art board and the colors start telling the me as an artist where to put them.
+This is a prime example of how I as an artist getting sidetracked by the images that I see when the pencil meets the artboard and the colors start telling me as an artist where to put them.

 I have been drawing with this style for over 30 years.
 I will not go into the details of how I started drawing like this but I will say that screaming yellow canaries in San Diego had a lot to do with it.
 I really like drawing as it involves no computer, no electricity except when I draw inside at night, and I only have to listen to the quality control voice in my head to tell me when I am done.